 Laura Love Feild

-Mark Garrett is a 2011 graduate of Virginia Tech with a B.A. in History and a 2013 graduate from Old Dominion University with a M.S.
+Mark Garrett is a 2011 graduate of Virginia Tech with a B.A. in History and a 2013 graduate from Old Dominion University with an M.S.
 Ed. in Secondary Education Social Studies.
 He worked for Chesapeake Public Schools as a permanent and long-term substitute at Grassfield High School until 2015 and then worked as a 7th grade Social Studies teacher for Virginia Beach Public Schools at Bayside Middle School.
 While working at Bayside Middle, Mark taught U.S. History from 1865 to the Present in an inclusion setting, working with special education teachers, reading specialists, and teacher assistants to help Bayside Middle receive its accreditation during the 2017-2018 school year.
 Mark is currently a J.D.
 Candidate in the William & Mary Law School Class of 2021, where he also works with CLCT as a Fellow in the Court Affiliates and Virginia Law Related Education programs.

 A graduate of Milwaukee School of Engineering (MSOE), Mechelle King comes to William & Mary Law School after working in digital marketing for nearly fifteen years.
 As a Fellow, Mechelle helps to publicize the work of CLCT via social media and email marketing.
 Prior to law school, Mechelle served on the MSOE Corporation Board and sat on the boards of the Wisconsin Conservatory of Music and Exploit No More.
 In 2016, Mechelle was named to the Milwaukee Business Journal’s 40 Under 40 list, which recognizes the future of community leadership in southeastern Wisconsin, and received the Alumni Achievement Award from MSOE.
 Mechelle’s dream job is to have someone pay her to travel and eat her way around the world.

-Alex graduated from the University of Virginia with a B.A. in Classics (Latin and Greek) in only three years!
+Alex Kozoyed graduated from the University of Virginia with a B.A. in Classics (Latin and Greek) in only three years!
 While in undergrad, she interned for Attorney John Whitehead and worked as a clerk in a small, well-reputed litigation firm in Charlottesville.
 She also came straight to William and Mary from her undergraduate institution.
 Currently, she has no idea what she would like to specialize in as an attorney.
 However, she is very interested in doing legal research pertaining to the ADA.
 Outside of school, Alex’s favorite pastime is doing Crossfit – she even brings her dog, Oliver, with her to the gym.

 Jason Jian-Shuen Lai is a CLCT fellow interested in fintech development and regulatory frameworks such as crypto-asset regulations.
 At William & Mary Law School, he serves as the vice president of the Student Intellectual Property Society.
 Graduating from National Taiwan University and completing his military service in Taiwan, he worked in the Bureau of Foreign Trade for about four years.
 During the summer before law school, he was a member of the legal team at a cryptocurrency exchange, mainly responsible for government relationship and compliance work.
 In his free time, he enjoys learning new skills and is currently learning programming and skydiving.